KZCortez/CS2-JASMINE_Cortez-Avestruz-project/README.md

 The program can not only keep track of requirements, but it can also prioritize tasks based on difficulty level (1-10 scale) and due dates the closest. not only that, the program gives words of motivation after every finished trask so that the user feels motivated and proud of their progress.

 #How to run the program:
-1. Make sure ypu have a python compiler
-2. Download the file "ISKALAR_Sync.py"
+1. Download zip file of ISAKALARSync.
-3. Open a terminal or command prompt
-4. Run the program by pressing "run"
-5. Follow the on-screen instructions.
+2. Run

 #Example Output:
 What do you want to do?